benthie/wearables-praktikum/README.md

 A completed data acquisition phase can be seen in Figure 8.
 The preset values on the right side of the calibration window turned out to make sense for most of test users and can be adopted for new profiles without being worried about bad performance.
 The only two values that are mandatory to be set by the user are the threshold values.
 These can be obtained by simply clicking on the sensor data graph (top).
 A red and a blue line will appear for negative resprectively positive threshold.
 Place the lines such that any noise lies between the threshold values.
 A good guiding value is to set the thresholds to half of it's max value.
 After setting the threshold values the user can either do another calibration with the newly gained values and check if the algorithm now detects (more) blinks or directly save the profile with the option to directly use the new profile.<br>

+###Ready to use

+Now that a valid profile has been created and uploaded to the wearable, the system is ready to use.
+Enable the [blur mode](#blur-mode) and enjoy the experience with the system.

+###Using the Cocoa executable (.app file)

+If you do not want to always launch the application out of XCode, you can use an executable .app file.
+After running the app out of XCode, an .app file has been automatically created there.
+In your project navigator in XCode you can find it in the `Products` folder.
+Right-click on `eyeDrops.app` and select `Show in Finder`.
+The opened folder contains the app as well as two frameworks.
+Those frameworks must be copied into `/System/Library/Frameworks` to make the `eyeDrops.app` launchable.

 ##Live Demo

 ##Credits